Suche

 Executive Board

-The executive board of Science on Stage Europe ensures the maintenance and development of the European network.
-It develops agendas, guidelines and develops new activities.
+The executive board of Science on Stage Europe ensures the maintenance and growth of the European network.
+It develops agendas, guidelines and new activities.
+It is elected for four years by the General Assembly of Science on Stage Europe.

 Board member of SonSEU on a stage